vkondratiuk482/propagated-transactions/README.md

   }
 }
 ```
-If you try calling `IsolatedTransaction.commit() / IsolatedTransaction.rollback()` outside of the context you will receive
+If you try calling `PropagatedTransaction.commit() / PropagatedTransaction.rollback()` outside of the context you will receive
 ```ts
 throw TransactionError.NotInContext();
 ^